 - Deferred outflow related to pensions for employer contributions made after the measurement date of the net pension liability. - Deferred outflow related to pensions for differences between expected and actual experiences.
-This amount is amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the plans. - Deferred outflow related to pensions for changes in proportion and differences between employer contributions and proportionate share of contributions.
+This amount is amortized over a closed period equal to the average of the expected remaining service lives of all employees that are provided with pensions through the plans. - Deferred outflow from pensions resulting from changes in assumptions.
+This amount is amortized over a closed period equal to the average of the expected remaining services lives of all employees that are provided with pensions through the plans. - Deferred outflow related to pensions for changes in proportion and differences between employer contributions and proportionate share of contributions.
 This amount is amortized over a closed period equal to the average of the expected remaining services lives of all employees that are provided with pensions through the plans. - Deferred outflow from pensions resulting from the difference in projected and actual earnings on investments of the pension plan fiduciary net position.
 This amount is amortized over five years.